 Who will benefit from these changes?

-The access reductions will reduce the costs for long distance carriers, as one of their largest costs is the payments for access to local networks.
+The access reduction will reduce the costs for long-distance carriers, as one of their largest costs is the payments for access to local networks.

 Why did the FCC require reductions in access rates?

 The current system that is used by long-distance companies to compensate local companies for use of the local network was first established in 1984, after the AT&T divestiture, and at a time when there was no competition for local service.
 Much has changed since 1984 and the FCC recognized that this system did not work well when there is competition for local service.
 In addition, the FCC believes the current system may make it difficult to develop and use new technologies, such as internet protocol networks.

 What reductions to access rates are being made?

 In an Order released on November 18, 2011, the FCC required local exchange carriers to reduce the rates they charge to long-distance companies to complete or terminate long-distance calls.

 The Access Recovery Charge, or ARC, allows incumbent local exchange carriers, such as All West Communication, to recover part of the revenues lost through FCC-required reductions to access rates.

 - So the long distance carriers are getting reductions in their costs, but my costs are increasing because of the ARC?
 Why is this fair?

 Can I put my service on hold?